-Unit 2 Fashion wear
+Unit 2 Tailoring

 Candidate name

 Assessment record year

 Qualification

-Oualification number
+Qualification number

-Outcome 1 ply basic design ideas to planning d making for the craft Evidence Tutor/Assessor sign and date Practical Activities 1 Use experimental ideas, as explored in Unit 1, with the materials of the craft.
+Outcome 1 Apply basic design ideas to planning and making for the craft Evidence Tutor/Assessor sign and date Practical Activities 1 Use experimental ideas, as explored in Unit 1, with the materials of the craft.
 2 Use simple techniques (blocks, lines, pattern and texture) to mix and apply colour to craft materials.
 3 Use line, form, shape, pattern and texture to compliment a range of craft items.
 Underpinning Knowledge 1 List Health & Safety factors in the use of colouring materials and mediums applicable to the craft.
-Outcome 2 an, prepare and manage the aking of craft items to a design lef Evidence Tutor/Assessor sign and date Practical Activities 1 Develop a design brief and statement of intent.
+Outcome 2 Plan, prepare and manage the making of craft items to a design brief Evidence Tutor/Assessor sign and date Practical Activities 1 Develop a design brief and statement of intent.
 2 Produce visual records (sketches, diagrams, patterns or templates) for the items to be made.
 3 Select and obtain materials for the items to be made.
 4 Prepare materials for use.
 5 Estimate the time required to make the craft item.
 6 Carry out a range of techniques and processes.
 Underpinning Knowledge 1 State the essential features of a design brief and statement of intent.
 2 List the characteristics of a range of materials available that will be used to make the item.
 3 Record the range of techniques and processes used.
-4 Record the management of the planning and preparation: brief order of work • cost sheet.
-Outcome 3 ap perate tools and equipment oplicable to this craft carefully, fely and effectively Evidence Tutor/Assessor sign and date Practical Activities 1 Use tools carefully, safely and effectively.
+4 Record the management of the planning and preparation: brief order of work cost sheet.
+Outcome 3 Operate tools and equipment applicable to this craft carefully, safely and effectively Evidence Tutor/Assessor sign and date Practical Activities Use tools carefully, safely and effectively.
 2 Use equipment carefully, safely and effectively.
-Underpinning Knowledges 1 List a range of tools and describe their use and care.
-2 List a range of equipment and describe their use and care.
-Outcome 4 ake well constructed craft items to design brief Evidence Tutor/Assessor sign and date Practical Activities 1 Adjust the items during the making process.
-2 Handle materials correctly during the making process.
+Underpinning Knowledges List a range of tools and describe their use and care.
+List a range of equipment and describe their use and care.
+Outcome 4 Make well constructed craft items to a design brief Evidence Tutor/Assessor sign and date Practical Activities Adjust the items during the making process.
+Handle materials correctly during the making process.
 3 Observe Health & Safety requirements for materials, techniques and processes.
 4 Make a range of well constructed craft items using appropriate techniques.
 5 Finish and present items correctly to meet the design brief.
-Underpinning Knowledge 1 List the reasons for adjustments made to the items during the making process.
+Underpinning Knowledge List the reasons for adjustments made to the items during the making process.
 2 List the Health & Safety factors and current legislation applicable to the making of the items.
 3 State the care/storage requirements for the items made.
 4 Record the time taken to make the items.
-5 Evaluate the completed items: • design strengths/weakness materials used problems encountered possible solutions.
+5 Evaluate the completed items:design strengths/weaknessmaterials used materials usedproblems encounteredpossible solutions.